 We just needed something quick before we headed to the airport so we tried Cheffini’s (which is now closed).
 We weren’t in the mood for gourmet hotdogs for which it is known.
 Instead we ordered sliders.
 They were fair.
 Regardless, you should check out the container park for a different thing to do in Las Vegas.

 These are only a few of the thousands of restaurants in Las Vegas, but it’s a start.
 ETB

 Want to Take this Article with You to Read Offline Later?

-Click the following link to download it on the GPSMyCity App: Luscious Las Vegas…Restaurant Reviews
+Click the following link to download this offline, GPS Guided article on the GPSMyCity App: Luscious Las Vegas…Restaurant Reviews